woywro/next-lazy-hydration-on-scroll/README.md

 - the speed of a statically generated website
 - the interactivity of a single-page application (SPA).

-### What is the problem with hydration then?
+### What is the Problem with Hydration?

-Hydration takes time.
-So the more components we have, the longer the hydration process will take.
+Hydration process takes time.
+The more components we have, the longer the hydration process will take.
 This means that the user might experience a delay before the page becomes fully interactive.

-### What can be the solution?
+### What is the Solution?

 To optimize this, it's important to minimize the number of components rendered initially and consider techniques like code splitting to load components only when they are needed.
 However it's worth noting that even if you use **next/dynamic** for every component on the page they're still executed on initial page load (unless conditionally rendered).